 Your willingness to cooperate could also help you get a better plea deal.
 The prosecutor may be more willing to reduce your charges if they feel like you are trying to work with them rather than against them.
 However, do not plead guilty simply for the sake of being cooperative.
 A plea deal should only be accepted if it is the best possible outcome for your case.

-No matter what your situation is, our Philadelphia criminal defense lawyers can help you.
+No matter what your situation is, our northeast Philadelphia criminal defense lawyers can help you.
 Speak with our team about turning yourself in and we can begin working on your case as soon as possible.

 Contact Our Philadelphia Criminal Defense Attorneys for Help Confronting the Police